| Staying Aliveby Ken Montague

 to share in the industrialization which grew behind tariff walls erected

+in 1859 and raised in 1878.
 These efforts increased after the turn of the century.
 There were

 higher bonuses for new manufacturers, large scale direct subsidization,